Methodology

 Prior Attainment Group

 From 2020/21 there was a change to the way pupil's prior attainment was calculated.
 These new tests (reported in scaled scores) were introduced as part of a far more rigorous curriculum that raised the expectations of young people’s mastery of literacy and numeracy.
-Further detail on the changes made are here (opens in a new tab).
+Further detail on the changes made can be found in the 2016 KS2 national curriculum assessments (opens in a new tab).

 Given the changes made in 2016, from 2021 onwards a pupil’s prior attainment is calculated as the average of their scaled scores in English reading and maths and these scaled scores are mapped to low, middle and high prior attainment.